oo8549625/k8s-ha-stacked-etcd/README.md

 #kubelet configuration
 sudo cat /etc/systemd/system/kubelet.service.d/10-kubeadm.conf

-#To re-upload the certificates and generate a new decryption key, use the following command on a control plane node that is already joined to the cluster:
-sudo kubeadm init phase upload-certs

 #join control-plane (BACKUP master node 加入)
 kubeadm join 203.145.220.182:6443 --token uyx7zg.aaer3ibuc2bgucaq \
   --discovery-token-ca-cert-hash sha256:752530a95fc9bc66f7e54bac97bb04d66f79d347afbb2c6c351f95948a7742f8 \